tomasss888/IBM_Task/README.md

 ## About the project
 A project to showcase Watson Natural Language Understanding.
-This project uses watson Watson Natural Language Understanding API to simplify chunks of text into few words, which then are used to search for related GIFs.
+This project uses  Watson Natural Language Understanding API to simplify chunks of text into few words, which then are used to search for related GIFs.

 <a href="http://demo.therejoice.co.uk/"><strong>Can see Live Demo here</strong></a>
 <br />